March 2010 nor'easter: New York

 The New York Metro area experienced intense conditions during the height of the storm which dropped on average 3-6 in of rain along with wind gusts over 75 mph.
 The hardest hit location in the metro area was Brooklyn, NY which experienced over 6 in of rain and wind gusts up to 85 mph.
 Long Island got hammered with hurricane-force wind gusts of 75-85 mph and heavy bands of rain.
 Many power outages were reported.

 Pennsylvania

-In southeastern Pennsylvania, PECO said that 135,000 customers lost power in the Philadelphia region, with Bucks County bearing the brunt.
-All of these customers had their power restored by Tuesday March 16th.
+In the Southeastern Pennsylvania area, PECO Energy Company announced that over 135,000 customers lost power in and around the Philadelphia area, with Bucks County taking the most damage.
+By March 16th, all customers had their power restored.

 Rhode Island

 The state of Rhode Island received very heavy rain from the storm, and the Pawtuxet River flooded many towns in the state.
 Winds exceeded 50 mph at times and roadways were closed in Rhode Island and Connecticut.